TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 :sunglasses: Reporter: Timothee Isnard
 :mega: Explanation from vendor: https://www.ledger.com/firmware-1-4-deep-dive-security-fixes/

-:office: Vendor: Leder
+:office: Vendor: Ledger
-:scroll: Title: Supply chain attack.
+:scroll: Title: MCU signature verification bypass
 :nerd_face: Detail: The signature verification of the MCU can be bypassed, allowing an attacker to perform supply chain attacks.
 It requires a physical access to the device before the generation of the seed.
+:eyes: Type:  Supply chain attack
 :poop: Bug: Overall authentication architecture in MCU, fixed with a bunch of small patches
 :sunglasses: Reporter: Saleem Rashid
 :mega: Explanation from vendor: https://www.ledger.com/firmware-1-4-deep-dive-security-fixes/